-If the desired address constant does not exist, subroutine EQVAR-IEKGEV establishes a new address constant and assigns it to The value of the new address the element. constant is the relative address of the The EQVAR-IEKGEV subroutine then element. assigns the element a displacement of zero, and processes the next element of the group.
+1The head of an equivalence group is the variable in the group from which all other variables or arrays in the group can be addressed by a positive displacement.
+If the desired address constant does not exist, subroutine EQVAR-IEKGEV establishes a new address constant and assigns it to the element.
+The value of the new address constant is the relative address of the element.
+The EQVAR-IEKGEV subroutine then assigns the element a displacement of zero. and processes the next element of the group.
 When all elements of the group are processed, subroutine EQVAR-IEKGEV computes the base value for the next group, if any.
-This base value is equal to the base value of the group just processed plus the size of that group.
+This base value is equal to the base value of the group.
 The next group is then processed.